TheTypeSet/recipes/soups/ukrainian-borscht.md

 5. Cover again and return to a simmer
 6. Attend the pork: remove any chunks of fat, shred, and add to pot (this can be done at any time between now and step 11)
 7. Simmer for 10 minutes
-8. Stir in seasoning (salt + pepper + cayenne + chili powder + garlic powder + dill) and bouillion
+8. Stir in dry seasoning (salt + pepper + cayenne + chili powder + garlic powder + dried dill) and Better Than Bouillion
 9. Stir in beets and potatoes (add juice from can to the pot as well)
 10. Cover again and return to a simmer
 11. Simmer for 15 minutes
-12. Stir in cabbage
+12. Stir in cabbage and fresh dill
 13. Cover again and return to a simmer
 14. Simmer for 5 minutes
 15. Remove from heat